boompig/set-game/README.md

     - In a generalized set, you can play the same trick with excluded card combinations/paths rather than just a single excluded card/node.
     - We can use a standard `visited` set for this purpose.

+I am sure you can make `hasSet` much more efficient through directed search.
+For example if there is only one green card then can start with it.
+Or it could keep track of cards that have already exited the game and tally probabilities.

 ---

 Things I learned during this programming exercise: